JuliaGaussianProcesses/KernelFunctions.jl/docs/src/api.md

 Moreover, they occassionally add some aesthetic inconvenience.
 For example, a collection of `Real`-valued inputs which might be straightforwardly represented as an `AbstractVector{<:Real}`, must be reshaped into a matrix.

+Below we discuss a couple of things that are often done that partly resolve these shortcomings.

 #### Resolution 1: Specify a convention

 One way that these shortcomings can be partly resolved is by specifying a convention that everyone adheres to regarding the interpretation of rows vs columns.